asyncapi/modelina/docs/usage.md

 ## Generate Rust models

 Rust is one of the many output languages we support.
 Check out this [basic example for a live demonstration](../examples/generate-rust-crate) and the following [Rust documentation for more advanced use-cases](./languages/Rust.md).

+## Generate Python models

+Python is one of the many output languages we support.
+Check out this [basic example for a live demonstration](../examples/generate-python-models) and the following [Python documentation for more advanced use-cases](./languages/Python.md).